Language Translation

 Municipal Solid Waste Landfills or Landfills Certified for Closure

-The following are not required to file for a General Permit coverage under the Construction Stormwater General Permit (CSGP):
+The following are not required to file for General Permit coverage under the Construction Stormwater General Permit (CSGP):

 • Landfills that have been issued a certification of closure under 329 IAC 10.